Hiring a Dream Candidate out of a Haystack

 Who – Ask yourself, “what attributes am I looking for?”Attributes are elements of a person or companies character.
 Is the person friendly, direct, ball buster, etc. The employers have their own culture and brand and so does Talent.
 They each have the freedom to select the match that works best for them.

 What – Determine what you need to be done and what can you do.
 Really, honestly, no fluff.
 If you are trying to add adjectives like “unique” and “amazing”, you are still in La La Land.
 The employer needs someone to talk to customers, a Talent should indicate they can communicate verbally.
 There’s no need to measure how good or great! or amazing or intuitive.
 Just the action.
 Talent, quit trying to fluff your resume when you just need to present your skills in a straightforward way.

 Employers need to stop spending hours writing job descriptions as if they were romance novels – no one understands what you want.
 Simplify your message.
 And, please stop depending so heavily on resumes.
 They are slowing down your hiring process.
-Resumes and, frankly complicated job descriptions, are best suited for management and executive leadership of the business, not for support roles and specialists.
+Resumes and, frankly complicated job descriptions, are best suited for management and executive leadership of the business.
+Support roles and specialists can be greatly simplified.
 Focus on the skills you need when you are filling your job posts.

 Why – Why am I hiring?
 Why am I looking for a job?
-I am hiring a welder because I am anticipating a new contract; because too much of my time is being used for something that someone else can do better; because I am missing a skill on my team to get work delivered efficiently.
+I am hiring a welder because I am anticipating a new contract.
+Or, I’m hiring because I’m spending too much of my time doing something that someone else can do better.
+Or, I need to hire because I am missing a skill on my team to get work delivered efficiently.